-- My daughter has attended camps at Kingswood Camps (formerly named The Academies) several times and has loved them.
+- My daughter has attended camps at Camp Beaumont (then named The Academies) several times and has loved them.
 She was at the Hampstead UCS venue.
-I was very impressed with them too; what they put on and how well organised it was.
 They offer both summer camps as well as half-term ones.

 - During one winter half-term, my daughter did a few days with Fit for Sport at Saint Christina’s School here in St John’s Wood, and she liked it.
 Several of her friends came along with her and had fun.
 I have heard mixed reviews about this camp; the negative reviews are usually because the parents feel it is not very organised.
 They offer half-term and summer camps.

 - Sunshine Playgroup offers a different kind of programme: Art and baking.
 This has been recommend to me by a friend of mine whose son attended in the summer, and it is situated very close to the Finchley Road Waitrose.
 Like the previous companies, they offer summer and half-term camps.
 Their classes are extremely popular, so don’t delay booking if you are interested.

 - The wonderful 3 House Club (located behind the High Street on Bridgeman Street) always puts on special workshops during half-term breaks and holidays.
 If you are not yet a member, go and have a look, speak to the owner Anya who will happily show you around and let you know how it all works.